healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 *   Lid (20%) - **4.0**/10

-The design of the Mueller is fitting for the price tag, i.e. it’s unspectacular.
-Although the company tried to incorporate features like having a metallic top lid and touch-sensitive buttons, it’s still clear from the stiff lid locks and the lack of extra features that it’s a budget-friendly model.
-Fortunately, we didn’t find any significant design flaws that would affect the unit’s long-term durability.
+The Mueller MV-1100's design matches its affordable price — it's not particularly eye-catching.
+While the company attempted to add some stylish touches, such as a metallic top lid and touch-sensitive buttons, you can still tell it's a budget-friendly model once you’ve picked it up due to its stiff lid locks and the absence of extra features.
+Thankfully, we didn't uncover any major design flaws that might impact the unit's long-term durability.

 ### In the Box